rajnathsah/Oracle-Scripts-and-Notes/README.md

-# Oracle-Scripts-and-Notes
+# Oracle scripts and notes

-Useful oracle script and notes
+This repository will have oracle scripts and notes